LagKV: Lag-Relative Information of the KV Cache Tells Which Tokens Are Important: Methodology

 \subsection{LagKV}

-Since the intrinsic property of autoregressive model, the next generated token will not change abruptly from the previous one.
+Since the intrinsic property of autoregressive model, the next token representation will not change abruptly from the previous one.
 As observed in \cite{cachegen2024}, the called token-wise locality will show that the tokens in closer proximity have more similar K/V tensor values compared to tokens that are further apart.

-And also, the StreamingLLM method \cite{SLM} has already proved that the head part and the sliding window of KV cache are very important.
-Inspired by these, we proposed our LagKV method as: \begin{itemize} \item After the prefill is done, start to apply the compression dynamically.
+And also, the StreamingLLM method \cite{SLM} has demonstrated that the head portion and sliding window of the KV cache are crucial.
+This suggests that cache compression should use subsequent tokens to assess whether prior tokens remain in the cache, rather than relying on the competition between them—as done in many attention-weight-based methods.

+Inspired by above insights, we proposed our LagKV method as: \begin{itemize} \item After the prefill is done, start to apply the compression dynamically.